basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

 ![Chrome Dev Tools Code Navigation Toolbar](/img/single-var-dev-tools-1.png)

 Let's focus on the orange-circled button first.
-This little guy is called the **'Step Over'** button, and what he does it takes you from one line to the next line.
-If there's an error while going from the current line to the next line, it'll highlight that problem!
+As you may know, this little guy is called the **'Step Over'** button, and what he does is take you from one line to the next line.
 Let's say that there's a problem on line 4 in this screenshot from Dev Tools because the argument `doWork` is a function that is producing some unexpected behaviour:

 ![Breakpoint at line 2](/img/single-var-dev-tools-2.png)

 So we have a breakpoint at line 2 which is currently where we're at.
 We know there's something wrong with the `doWork` function, and for argument's sake let's say we can't easily find it in the code.
 So to have a look inside that function we're gonna use the button highlighted with a blue circle in the first image: the **'Step Into'** button.
 But first, we need to **Step Over** a couple of times.
-So, let's click **Step Over**.
-What we expect to happen is to go to line 3 after the first click, and Line 4 after the second.
+What we expect to happen is to go to line 3 after the first click of the button, and Line 4 after the second.

 ![Goes straight to error](/img/single-var-dev-tools-3.png)